-A standard Web Browser (we recommend Microsoft Internet Explorer® version 6.0 or later, or Netscape Navigator® version 7.1 or later) can be used to manage your machine using the HTTP (Hyper Text Transfer Protocol).
-You can get the following information from a printer on your network using a web browser:
+A standard Web Browser (we recommend Microsoft Internet Explorer[®] version 6.0 or later, or Netscape Navigator[®] version 7.1 or later) can be used to manage your machine using the HTTP (Hyper Text Transfer Protocol).
+You can get the following information from a machine on your network using a web browser:

 - Printer status information. - Change Fax configuration items, such as General Setup.
-Quick-Dial settings and Remote Fax. - You can also change network settings such as TCP/IP information. - Software version information of the machine and print server. - Change network and machine configuration details.
+Quick-Dial settings and Remote Fax. - You can also change network settings such as TCP/IP information. - Configure Scan to FTP and LDAP search functions. - Software version information of the machine and print server. - Change network and machine configuration details.